 Meeting with a group of students from Kherson, Ukraine in Paris, France.
-With the assistance of local and international partners, the coalition was able to help 41 students escape by coordinating taxis, providing language translators and monetary funds.
+With the assistance of local and international partners, we were able to help 41 students escape by coordinating taxis, providing language translators and monetary funds.

 Later in Paris Macire and Nassim played with kids while working with the French Red Cross to provide housing assistance for their family.

-In Krakow, Poland the team met with 5 more students from Kherson, Ukraine, and other students who were staying at a monastery.
-During the day we were able to buy students clothes and talk to them about options for continuing their education.
+In Krakow, Poland the team met with more students from Kherson, Ukraine, and others who were staying at a monastery.
+During the day, we were able to buy students clothes and talk to them about options for continuing their education.

 Macire and Nassim went to the Guinean Embassy in Berlin, Germany and was able to speak directly with the Minister-Counselor, Mr. Aboubacar Konate who commended them for NoirUnited’s work and the students for their courage during this difficult time.